a7420174/ABC-Enhancer-Gene-Prediction/README.md

 # ABC model with Snakemake

-This fork is for execution of the workflow of ABC model using [Snakemake](https://snakemake.github.io/).
+This fork is for executing workflow of ABC model using [Snakemake](https://snakemake.github.io/).

 ## Prerequisite